Michael Beaudry

-Michael Beaudry (born July 13, 1997) is a Canadian-born American football coach who is a defensive analyst for the Army Black Knights.
-He played college football for West Florida, UConn, and Idaho and professionally for the Edmonton Elks of the Canadian Football League (CFL).
+Michael Beaudry (born July 13, 1997) is a Canadian football coach who is a defensive quality control coach for the Cincinnati Bearcats.
+He played college football for the West Florida Argonauts, UConn Huskies, and Idaho Vandals and professionally for the Edmonton Elks of the Canadian Football League (CFL).

-Early life and high school
+Early life

-Beaudry was born and grew up in Regina, Saskatchewan until his family moved to Oviedo, Florida when he was eleven years old.
+Beaudry was born and grew up in Regina, Saskatchewan, until his family moved to Oviedo, Florida, when he was eleven years old.
 He attended Paul J. Hagerty High School and was named All-Seminole County Athletic Conference as a senior.
 Beaudry committed to play college football West Florida, which had just formed a team, and was the first recruit to sign a National Letter of Intent with the program.

 College career

 West Florida

 Beaudry began his college career at West Florida (UWF) as part of the Argonauts' inaugural roster.
 He broke his fibula during spring practices before UWF's first season.
 Beaudry was named the Argonauts starting quarterback going into his redshirt freshman season.
 He was named the Gulf South Conference Offensive Freshman of the Year after passing for 3,215 yards and 29 touchdowns as UWF advanced to the NCAA Division II Football Championship game.
 Beaudry suffered a season-ending injury during the first quarter of West Florida's season opener in 2018.
 Following the end of the season he entered the NCAA transfer portal.